microsoft/virtualnodesOnAzureContainerInstances/Docs/NodeCustomizations.md

 # Scaling virtual nodes Up / Down
 As would be expected from K8s resources, virtual node can be scaled up or down by modifying the replica count, either in place or with a HELM update.

-The number of virtual node pods and Admission Controller pods can each be scaled seperately.
+The number of virtual node pods and Admission Controller pods can each be scaled separately.
 The virtual node pods are responsible for most K8s interactions with the virtualized pods, and can at most support 200 pods each.
 The Admission Controllers are present to ensure certain state about the virtual nodes is updated for the K8s Control Plane, as well as making modifications to the pods being sent to the virtual nodes which enables some functionalities.

 For every 200 pods you wish to host in virtual node you will need to scale out an additional virtual node replica for it.